josephcslater/Introduction_to_Python/README.rst

 Instructions for Introduction to Scientific Python
 ==================================================

+.. bibliographic fields (which also require a transform):

+:Author: Joseph C. Slater
+:Address: 201 Clement Hall
+          1010 N. Peachtree Avenue
+          Tennessee Tech University
+          Cookeville, TN 38505
+:Contact: joseph.c.slater@gmail.com
+:date: $Date: 2019-08-25 19:23:53 +0000 (Sunday, 25 August 2019) $
+:status: This is a "work in progress"
+:revision: $Revision: 1 $
+:version: 1
+:copyright: This document has been placed in the public domain.
+You
+            may do with it as you wish.
+You may copy, modify, redistribute, reattribute, sell, buy, rent, lease,
+            destroy, or improve it, quote it at length, excerpt, incorporate, collate, fold, staple, or mutilate it, or do anything else to it that your or anyone else's heart desires.

 **If you can't get this to work, you can do much of** `this class in  mybinder.org`_.

 To be able to execute all of the code I will demonstrate during the class, and to be able to write your own, please come prepared by installing Anaconda Python and the Github app per the instructionsin the sections below.